 Mosshammer, Alden A. The Easter Computus and the Origins of the Christian Era (Oxford Early Christian Studies).
 Oxford University Press, 2008.

 The featured image in this article, a 2005 photograph by Alexander Z. of an Anno Domini inscription at Klagenfurt Cathedral, Austria, is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
-You are free: